 E: endodermal sinus tumour (yolk sac tumour)

-The term germinoma usually refers to a tumour of the brain (WHO Classification of CNS tumours), but can also refer to similar tumours of the ovary and testis.
+Germinoma is a term that if unqualified, usually refers to a tumour of the brain but can also refer to similar tumours of other regions particularly the ovary and testis.

 dysgerminoma of the ovary